 - Migratory birds - See Migratory Bird Hunting Regulations pamphlet.

 October 17-22, November 14-19, December 12-17, January 16-21 and February 13-18.

 Permit, Stamp and License Requirements - Quota permit, hunting license, management area permit, archery permit, deer permit (if hunting deer), wild turkey permit (if hunting wild turkey), migratory bird permit (if hunting migratory birds), and state waterfowl permit and federal duck stamp (if hunting waterfowl).

-Legal to Hunt - Deer with at least 1 antler 5 inches or more in length, wild hog, bearded turkey or gobbler, gray squirrel, quail, rabbit, raccoon, opossum, armadillo, beaver, coyote, skunk, nutria and migratory birds in season.
-Bobcat and otter beginning December 13.
+Legal to Hunt - Deer with at least 1 antler having 3 or more points (each point 1-inch or more in length) OR a main beam length of 10 inches or more, wild hog, bearded turkey or gobbler, gray squirrel, quail, rabbit, raccoon, opossum, armadillo, beaver, coyote, skunk, nutria and migratory birds in season.
+Bobcat and otter beginning December 12.

 Migratory Bird Seasons:

-Rails, common moorhen, mourning dove, white-winged dove, snipe, ducks, geese, coot, woodcock and crows may be hunted during seasons established by the Commission for these species that coincide with the archery season.
+Rails, common moorhen, mourning dove, white-winged dove, snipe, ducks, geese, coot, woodcock and crows may be hunted during statewide migratory bird seasons that coincide with the archery season.